Organization and Planning Tips and Tools for Students

 7. Proofread and submit the report.

-Procrastination is the enemy of successfully completing assignments and preparing for exams.
+Procrastination is the enemy of completing assignments and preparing for exams.
 You can organize and plan to your heart’s content, but it won’t help you achieve your goals unless you follow your plan.
-The video below, created by Crash Course, talks about procrastination, our motives for procrastinating, and how to successfully overcome this sneaky foe.
+The video below, created by Crash Course, discusses procrastination, our motives for procrastinating, and how to overcome this sneaky foe.

-The following videos discuss using the To Do feature in Outlook (top video) and Google Keep (bottom video) to organize and track tasks.
+There are countless tools available to create to-do lists and track tasks.
+Take time to find one that works well for you.
+The following videos discuss using the To Do feature in Outlook (left) and Google Keep (right) to organize and track tasks.

 Step 4: Review Weekly

 Schedule time each week to sit down and review what is coming due, add any new assignments to your planner, and plan to meet those due dates.
-To start, plan at least 30 minutes each week for this time.
+To start, schedule at least 30 minutes each week to review and plan.
 You may discover that you need more or less time for review and planning as you practice this habit.
-Look a few weeks ahead so you know when larger projects are coming due so you can break them into smaller pieces.
-This will prevent unexpected surprises and the stress that comes with realizing you have a large project due and didn’t allow time to complete it.
+Look a few weeks ahead to identify when larger projects are due and break them into smaller pieces.
+This will prevent surprises and the stress that comes with realizing you have a large project due and didn’t allow time to complete it.

 If you are new to time management and planning, this will take time to master.
-This video created by Crash Course talks about time management and how to build those soft skills for life.
+This video, created by Crash Course, discusses time management and how to build those soft skills for life.

 Step 5: Experiment to Find What Works Best.